 Everyone’s been raving so much about Tropic that I felt it was time to see if the great reviews are justified.
 Although you can order from their website, there would be a delivery charge, so a friend put me in touch with a local ambassador last October, and it wasn’t long before a Discovery Kit (with Tamanu Balm) was on its way to me.
 I was so impressed by the little samples that I upgraded to the full Build-Your-Own Skincare Selection.
 Honestly speaking, my temperamental skin hasn’t been this healthy since I was in my early twenties!

 The range I am currently using includes the ABC Skincare Essentials, night cream, two treatments, healing balm, and a face mask.
-Full of potent ingredients, the main heavyweights 💪🏻 touted by experts – such as hyaluronic acid, vitamin C, pro/prebiotics, MSM, and bio-retinol etc – no matter what your skin type is (mine’s combination), you will see the benefit.
+Full of potent ingredients, with the main heavyweights 💪🏻 touted by experts – such as hyaluronic acid, vitamin C, pro/prebiotics, MSM, and bio-retinol etc – no matter what your skin type is (mine’s combination), you will see the benefit.
 All their award-winning products are freshly-made, ethically-certified, and carbon-neutral, with refillable options for some items.
 Plus, Tropic Skincare is 🐰 Leaping Bunny approved, so I kind of did start 2020 part way there on the vegan front! 😂

 STEP 1 – SMOOTHING CLEANSER: COMPLEXION PURIFIER